jjvanzon/Piano-Playing-Docs/the-beatles-across-the-universe/README.md

 [back](../README.md)

 Heard the "Bill Frisell" rendition of what is apparently a song by The Beatles.
 Rendition sounded like mellow high-perf country music.
 Trying to perform it on a kalimba.
-(Piano unavailable.)
+(I don't have my piano available.)

 - 📢 [Info](the-beatles-across-the-universe-info.md)
 - 🔊 [Spotify (original)](https://open.spotify.com/track/3fLomIuShzWNmoDnQ4Wsdh?si=e7424d12cd724f8e)